-Following closing, MAS shall:
+Following closing, SoWBA shall:

-- Ensure deeds and conservation easements are recorded in a timely manner at the appropriate records office according to local and state laws. - Provide written Land Gift Acknowledgment Letter to landowner donor (for donated fee land or conservation easement, including bargain sale transactions) that is compliant with the Internal Revenue Code and Treasury Department Regulations. - Ensure closing statements are processed into accounting records. - Update all documentation according to Recordkeeping Policy. - MAS may pursue, with board approval, property tax exemption on fee title acquisitions.
+- Ensure deeds and conservation easements are recorded in a timely manner at the appropriate records office according to local and state laws. - Provide written Land Gift Acknowledgment Letter to landowner donor (for donated fee land or conservation easement, including bargain sale transactions) that is compliant with the Internal Revenue Code and Treasury Department Regulations. - Ensure closing statements are processed into accounting records. - Update all documentation according to Recordkeeping Policy. - With board approval, pursue property tax exemption on fee title acquisitions.

-Approved by the MAS Board of Directors on April 3, 2017.
+Approved by the Board of Directors on April 3, 2017.